haekb/nolf2-modernizer/Assets/Modernizer Readme.txt

      - Some Jukebox Singles have duplicate songs
      - Some cutscenes (with 4:3 mode disabled) contain overlays that don't have black bars
      - Controller support is only supported during gameplay, it doesn't work on menus
+     - Crosshair can be off-centered when switching to specific resolutions.
+A restart will fix this.

 Misc Notes:
  - Controller support is pretty bare bones, this will be touched up in a future patch